-- You have an existing CM production server running against a local Serena Runtime or a local Oracle Enterprise instance. - The latest version of the Serena Runtime or Oracle Enterprise demands more system resources and you have decided that you cannot upgrade the Oracle version on the existing server. - You install the Serena Runtime or Oracle Enterprise on a more powerful system. - You migrate your existing production server and Oracle production databases to the new system and upgrade Dimensions CM.
+- You have an existing CM production server running against a local Oracle Enterprise instance. - The latest version of the Oracle Enterprise demands more system resources and you have decided that you cannot upgrade the Oracle version on the existing server. - You install the Oracle Enterprise on a more powerful system. - You migrate your existing production server and Oracle production databases to the new system and upgrade Dimensions CM.